-That travel guide book (DK Eyewitness Travel Guide ©2019) is constantly rated five stars on Amazon.
+That travel guidebook (DK Eyewitness Travel Guide ©2019) is rated five stars on Amazon.

-Travellers’ review on Amazon says that the book has tons of maps, historical information, an apt description of cities and attraction sites to see, plus helpful travel information and pictures about Italy.
+Travelers’ review on Amazon says that the book has tons of maps, historical information, an apt description of cities and attraction sites, and helpful travel information and pictures about Italy.

-The DK Eyewitness Travel Guide Book does not dwell on hotels and restaurants’ locations because a tour guide has all that covered if you are on tour.
+The DK Eyewitness Travel Guide Book does not dwell on hotel and restaurant locations because a tour guide has all that covered if you are on tour.

 • Italy Complete Guide by Frommer